Advertisement - Click for coupon or website

 Workload*

-5. Rating on Jacqueline Jones in the Classics department
+5. Rating on Maggie Elmore in the History department

 Teaching Ability